iberianpig/fusuma/README.md

 *   `-v`, `--verbose`             : Show details about the results of running fusuma
 *   `--device="Device name"`      : Open the given device only
 *   `--version`                   : Show fusuma version

+## AutoStart(gnome-session-properties)
+1. Check where you installed fusuma
+2. Open `$ gnome-session-properties`
+3. Add Fusuma and input location where you checked above's path

 ## Contributing